[Coco] CocoMIDI and Other Boards Available

 cocolistemail at titaniumstudios.com

-I have a v1.1 board with tinned edge connector on one side.
-I'd assembled
+I do still have one rev 1.1 board with tin edge connector on one side.
+The

 On Thu, Aug 18, 2016 at 5:26 PM, Jayeson Lee-Steere <